maxx1128/snappy-personal-site/_posts/2018-11-05-you-can-be-a-casual-blogger.md

 * Noticing popular writers who have been here for less time, yet written up to or more than twice as many posts at a more consistent pace
 * Listening to [writers branch to different mediums and start podcasts](https://dev.to/dangolant/devto-review-6-top-7-of-the-week-discussed-2oa3)

-I know I'm not some nobody in terms of writing here.
+I know I'm not some nobody in terms of writing at Dev.To.
 Most of my posts have been well-received, with some getting surprising amounts of attention.
 But I still sometimes feel insecure seeing so many professional bloggers moving past me.
 So I can only imagine how coders with no experience or knowledge of their writing feel.

 The message I have for these anxious people is the same I arrived at after some brooding, drinking, sighing, and more drinking (as is standard for all self-proclaimed writers, albeit with less drinking than usual).
 That message is **you can, like I have, be more casual with your writing and still find success.** You don't need to get the huge audience, the speaking engagement, the book deal, or the town square statue to be a good blogger.